kikrishn/Blog/readme.md

 I made style customization easy with variables.
 Go to sass -> variables to adjust the color palette, font choices, content width, and mobile breakpoints.

-If you'd like to make your own variable, simply copy the syntax in the variable stylesheet and add your value.
-Whenever you want to call that value, the syntax is `$variable-name: variable-value;`
+If you'd like to make your own variable, the syntax is `$variable-name: variable-value;`.
+Whenever you want to call that value, the syntax is `css-selector: $variable-name;`

 # Individualized Layout Styling